rwieruch/blog_robinwieruch_content/react-testing-jest.md

 Most of the time, Snapshot Tests look the same for every React component.
 You render the component, transform its rendered output to JSON to make it comparable, and match it with the previous snapshot.
 Having Snapshot Tests in place keeps testing React components more lightweight.
 Also, Snapshot Tests can be perfectly used to supplement your unit testing and integration tests, because they don't test any implementation logic explicitly.

+*Note: If you are using [Styled Components](https://www.robinwieruch.de/react-styled-components/) in React for CSS-in-JS, check out {{% a_blank "jest-styled-components" "https://github.com/styled-components/jest-styled-components" %}} for testing your CSS style defintions with snapshot tests as well.*

 ### Exercises:

 * Check your generated *src/__snapshots__/App.spec.js.snap* file